ariasAleia/ROS_Robotics_Lab2/README.md

 PhantomX.plot(q1(1:4), 'notiles', 'noname');
 moveRobot(q1)
 ```
-And just in case you don't believe that it actually works, then... watch this video and see it for yourself :D
+And just in case you don't believe that it actually works, then... watch this video and see it for yourself :D. [Video: Phantom X with Matlab and ROS](https://www.youtube.com/watch?v=pTf6VG7GkH4).

 LINK DEL VIDEO MATLAB